tadejs/slner/README.md

 ------------------------------

-From the paper:
-Tadej ätajner, Tomaû Erjavec and Simon Krek.
-Razpoznavanje imenskih entitet v slovenskem besedilu; In Proceedings of 15th Internation Multiconference on Information Society - Jezikovne Tehnologije 2012, Ljubljana, Slovenia

 Licence: Apache 2.0

-   Copyright 2012 Joûef Stefan Institute
+   Copyright 2012 Jozef Stefan Institute

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.